About The New York Chapter of The National Academy of Television Arts & Sciences

 The Officers of the New York Chapter are: Denise Rover, President; Jim Turner, 1st Vice President; Amy Waldman, 2nd Vice President; Janine Rose, Secretary; Robert Isaacson, Treasurer.

-The New York Chapter holds four seats on the National Board of Trustees.
+The New York Chapter holds three seats on the National Board of Trustees.
 They are Robert Isaacson, Jim Turner, and Marvin Scott.
 Audrey Arbeeny serves as Alternate Trustee.